Indezine Logo

 The most-used technique to create a PowerPoint presentation is to launch PowerPoint and start creating new slides.
 Alternatively, you can opt for these three common ways in which you can create slides.
 The best of these three ways is to start creating presentation slides not from within PowerPoint but by creating an outline in another program.
 Many purists say that you should not even launch PowerPoint until you have an outline in place.

-We already showed how you can create outlines in Notepad (Microsoft Windows) and TextEdit (Mac OS X).
-We still maintain that it's best you use either of these text editors but if you already created a structure for your presentation in Microsoft Word (or if your boss or colleague sent you one), it makes no sense to reinvent the wheel.
+We have already shown how you can create outlines in Notepad in Microsoft Windows and TextEdit in Mac OS X. We still maintain that it's best you use either of these text editors but if you already created a structure for your presentation in Microsoft Word (or if your boss or colleague sent you one), it makes no sense to reinvent the wheel.

 Follow these steps to create an outline for your PowerPoint presentation using Microsoft Word 2003 for Windows:

-1. Launch a new Word document (see Figure 1).
+1. Launch a new Word document, as shown in Figure 1, below.

 2. Word document